Anahkiasen/cookie-monster/README.md

 At its core, Cookie Monster computes two indexes on both buildings and upgrades :

-* **Base Cost per Income (BCI)** : indicates how much a building is worth by comparing how much it costs to to how much it will earn back
+* **Base Cost per Income (BCI)** : indicates how much a building is worth by comparing how much it costs to how much it will earn back
 * **Return on investment (ROI)** : indicates how "interesting" a building is, for example, if it reduces the time to buy a more advanced building

 Cookie Monster also indicates the time left before being able to buy an upgrade or building, and takes it into consideration.
 It will take *everything* in consideration, meaning if buying a building also unlocks an achievement which boosts your income, which unlocks an achievement, it will know and highlight that building's value.